Car with coin and book bank for loan finance payment.

 How much do title loans cost?

 Title loan companies have different ways of charging for their loans, so it is essential you pay close attention to the details before you sign.
 Almost all title loans carry high fees and so should be taken with caution.
-Part of the confusion about title loans is how they charge interest or a finance charge to their loans.

 Finance charges